errata-c/godot-environment/design.md

 #### Environment:

 ​	Instance of the Godot game engine running the actual environment itself.
-In Godot, it is implemented as the EnvironmentNode class.
-This class receives requests from the agent and generates signals for type of request.
+The environment must define the action space and the observation space, then register itself with the EnvironmentNode.
+It must also have the methods 'reset' and 'step'.

 ```python
 #This code is from the godot-environment-test repo.